We take any bike-related donations!

 What you get from us for your bike donation

 We will provide a receipt for any donation for tax purposes, but can’t trade for any merchandise, or shop credit.

 Most donated bicycles can be earned by anyone with volunteering credits, or sold to help fund our education programs.
 Most of the highest-quality bicycles will enter our fleet of co-op bikes which are used in programs, available for members to borrow, and available for the public to rent.
-Department-store quality mountain bikes in very good condition are reserved for our Earn A Bike program, and small children's bikes will be serviced and re-donated to social service agencies (or, if not in such good shape, re-purposed as bike cargo trailers).
+Department-store quality mountain bikes in very good condition are reserved for our Earn A Bike program, and small children’s bikes will be serviced and re-donated to social service agencies.

 If your bike came from a department store and it is in rough shape (rusty chain, ripped seat, bent wheel, broken pedal, etc.) it may not be of enough use to us to warrant your trip to bring it to us, so rest assured that if you put it on the curb it will not go to a landfill: if it is not picked up first by a resourceful neighbor, your local municipal waste collection will divert it to be recycled properly, just as we would do if we can’t use it, or its parts.